open-education-hub/essentials-security/application-lifetime/index.md

 To see what processes are running, the `ps` command can be used.

-A simple `$ ps` command whill show only the child processes of the current terminal, and the terminal itself.
+A simple `$ ps` command will show only the child processes of the current terminal, and the terminal itself.

 ```shell
 $ ps